AneekaSA/AneekaSA-AWS-Security-Backend-Flask-App/README.md

 ## AWS | Python Flask | API Integration | CloudFormation | boto3 | Postman

 ### Project Overview
-This project is a backend application built using Python, Flask, and Boto3, designed to interact with AWS CloudFormation and VPC networking components.
-It demonstrates automation of AWS resource management, CloudFormation template manipulation, and secure production-ready REST APIs.
+This project is a backend application built using Python, Flask, and Boto3 to interact with AWS CloudFormation and VPC networking resources.
+It showcases automation of AWS infrastructure management through REST APIs, including retrieval and transformation of CloudFormation templates and controlled update workflows using ChangeSets.
+The key functionalities are:

-Key functionalities:
-- **GET** CloudFormation Template
-- **PUT** Convert Public Subnet to Private
+GET: Retrieve the CloudFormation template (YAML → JSON conversion)

+PUT: Convert a public subnet into a private one by removing the IGW route

-- **POST** Create CloudFormation ChangeSet
+POST: Create and monitor a CloudFormation ChangeSet using the modified template

-The Flask API communicates with AWS CloudFormation via boto3, and all API calls are tested using Postman.
+All API operations communicate with AWS via boto3 and are validated using Postman.

 ---